 Rosemary Derwin has extensive Guiding experience and was appointed Acting Chief Commissioner on 1 January 2018.
-She was previously the appointed director to the Girl Guides Australia Board from Girl Guides NSW & ACT.
-She is a former Assistant Chief Commissioner of Girl Guides Australia and has been awarded the Red Kangaroo for service to Guiding.
+She was previously the appointed director to the Girl Guides Australia Board from Girl Guides NSW & ACT, a former Assistant Chief Commissioner of Girl Guides Australia and has been awarded the Red Kangaroo for service to Guiding.
 Rosemary brings to the Board experience in governance, strategic planning and process and a strong commitment and belief in the fundamental importance of the contribution not-for-profits make to the community as a whole.

 Rosemary has been a Director of UN Women (formally The National Committee for UNIFEM in Australia) and was a member of the UN Women delegation to the Commission on the Status of Women in 2007 and 2008.
 Rosemary was integral to the establishment of the White Ribbon Foundation.

 Professionally, Rosemary has a background in business and financial management and is a director of an award winning financial planning practice.